RISK MANAGEMENT

 Workers and the gig economy

-The legal classification of contract workers is evolving in response to the emergence of the gig economy, which has supplanted the traditional 9 to 5 job arrangements for many workers.
+The legal classification of contract workers is evolving in response to the emergence of the gig economy, which has supplanted the traditional nine to five job arrangements for many workers.

-In Australia, the Fair Work Ombudsman (FWO) recently finalised a two-year investigation1 relating to Uber Australia and its engagement of drivers.
+Five years ago, the Australian Fair Work Ombudsman (FWO) finalised a two-year investigation relating to Uber Australia and it’s engagement of drivers.
 They concluded that Uber drivers were independent contractors.
 FWO noted that for an employee/employer relationship to exist, there must be — at minimum — an obligation for an employee to perform work when it’s required by the employer.
 Uber drivers, FWO found, have control over whether, when, and for how long they perform work.

-The Fair Work Commission (FWC) took a similar stance in 2017 and 2018, identifying drivers’ control over the hours worked and ability to refuse trip requests as key factors distinguishing workers and independent contractors.
-However, the FWC found that the food delivery company Foodora2 holds a lot of control over the work of their bicycle delivery riders.
-As such, they concluded that Foodora delivery riders are employees.
+The Fair Work Commission (FWC) took a similar stance, identifying drivers’ control over the hours worked and ability to refuse trip requests as key factors distinguishing workers and independent contractors.
+However, in a 2018 decision regarding unfair dismissal, the FWC found that food delivery company Foodora held a lot of control over the work of their bicycle delivery riders.
+As such, they concluded that Foodora delivery riders were employees.

 How the difference impacts workers compensation coverage

 For the purpose of workers compensation coverage, the extended definition of a worker can include sub-contractors, where they’re paid for their labour or services.
-Businesses must assess whether the employment relationship between their workforce is based on a ‘contract of service’ or ‘for service’.
-The former indicates an employee relationship, while the latter doesn’t.
+Businesses must assess whether the employment relationship between them and their workforce is based on a ‘contract of service’ or ‘for service’.
+The former indicates an employee relationship, while the latter does not.

 There is no single determining factor or combination of factors.
-However, it is likely that an individual is employed within a contract of service and is an employee if they3
+However, according to the FWO, it is likely that an individual is employed within a contract of service and is an employee if they:

 • work under the business owner’s control